github/docs/content/github/getting-started-with-github/create-a-repo.md

 {% if currentVersion == "free-pro-team@latest" %}

 You can store a variety of projects in {% data variables.product.product_name %} repositories, including open source projects.
 With [open source projects](http://opensource.org/about), you can share code to make better, more reliable software.
-Also, there are various types of repositories for different purposes about which you can read more on [About Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories).
+You can use repositories to collaborate with others and track your work.
+For more information, see "[About repositories](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories)."

 {% elsif enterpriseServerVersions contains currentVersion or currentVersion == "github-ae@latest" %}